portfolio-performance/portfolio-help/docs/en/reference/file/new.md

 - type (e.g. share, Exchange-Traded Product (ETP) such as Exchange-Traded Funds (ETF), or commodity such as energy or metals)
 - the currencies in which the instrument is traded
 - the ISIN number of the instrument
-- the providerof the historical prices (CoinGecko, Yahoo Finance, or the built-in Portfolio Performance data source)
+- the provider of the historical prices (CoinGecko, Yahoo Finance, or the built-in Portfolio Performance data source)

 See [Basic concepts > Portfolio Performance terminology](../../concepts/portfolio-performance-terminology.md) for a definition of each term.